 If you want to make this Valentine’s Day memorable and fun, then a treasure hunt is a great way to spend February 14th.
 By placing clues around the house, your significant other will have to search until they receive their present.
-They will also appreciate the thought and effort you have put in to making the day special.
+They will also appreciate the thought and effort you have put into making the day special.

 Watch a film

 On Valentine’s Day, you can guarantee the cinema will be extremely busy, and tickets aren’t cheap!
-Instead of spending £20+ at the cinema, you can watch films on your TV and with the saving order a takeaway and a bottle of wine.
+Instead of spending £20+ at the cinema, you can watch films on your TV and with the savings order a takeaway and a bottle of wine.

 Valentine’s Day Psychic Reading